Cardiovascular Care

 Pregnancy-Related Heart Disease

-Are you at risk for heart disease after having a baby?
+Are you at risk for heart disease during or after pregnancy?
+Heart disease can have immediate pregnancy and postpartum risks and can cause life-long health concerns.
 The California Department of Public Health can help you understand your risk, symptoms, and conditions as well as what you should do and ways to manage your heart disease.